FA Cup: Semi-finals

 The semi-finals have been played exclusively at the rebuilt Wembley Stadium since 2008, one year after it opened and after it had already hosted a final (in 2007).
 For the first decade of the competition, the Kennington Oval was used as the semi-final venue.
 In the period between this first decade and the reopening of Wembley, semi-finals were played at high-capacity neutral venues around England; usually the home grounds of teams not involved in that semi-final, chosen to be roughly equidistant between the two teams for fairness of travel.
 The top three most used venues in this period were Villa Park in Birmingham (55 times), Hillsborough in Sheffield (34 times) and Old Trafford in Manchester (23 times).
 The original Wembley Stadium was also used seven times for semi-final, between 1991 and 2000 (the last held there), but not always for fixtures featuring London teams.
 In 2005, both were held at the Millennium Stadium.

-In 2003 the FA took the decision to permanently use the new Wembley for semi-finals to recoup debts in financing the new stadium.
-This was controversial, with the move seen as both unfair to fans of teams located far from London, as well as taking some of the prestige away from a Wembley final.
+In 2003 the FA decided to permanently use the new Wembley for semi-finals to recoup debts in financing the new stadium.
+This was controversial, with the move seen as both unfair to fans of teams located far from London, and taking some of the prestige away from a Wembley final.
 In defending the move, the FA has also cited the extra capacity Wembley offers, although the 2013 fixture between Millwall and Wigan Athletic led to the unprecedented step of placing 6,000 tickets on sale to neutral fans after the game failed to sell out.
 A fan poll by The Guardian in 2013 found 86% opposition to Wembley semi-finals.

 Final

 The final has been played at the rebuilt Wembley Stadium since it opened, in 2007.
 The rebuilding process meant that between 2001 and 2006 they were hosted at the Millennium Stadium in Cardiff in Wales.
 Prior to rebuilding, the final was hosted by the original Wembley Stadium since it opened in 1923 (being originally named the Empire Stadium).
-One exception to this 78 year series of Empire Stadium finals (including five replays) was the 1970 replay between Leeds United and Chelsea, held at Old Trafford in Manchester.
+One exception to this 78-year series of Empire Stadium finals (including five replays) was the 1970 replay between Leeds United and Chelsea, held at Old Trafford in Manchester.

 In the 51 years prior to the Empire Stadium opening, the final (including 8 replays) was held in a variety of locations, predominantly in London, and mainly at the Kennington Oval and then Crystal Palace.
 It was played 22 times at The Oval (the inaugural competition in 1872, and then all but two times until 1892).
 After The Oval, Crystal Palace hosted 21 finals from 1895 to 1914, broken up by four replays elsewhere.
 The other London venues were Stamford Bridge from 1920 to 1922 (the last three finals before the move to Empire Stadium); and the University of Oxford's Lillie Bridge in Fulham for the second ever final, in 1873.
 The other venues used sparingly in this period were all outside of London, as follows: